Zoë

 2002 eponymous debut.
 The new album was recorded live over three

-in her liner notes - "no overdubs, no headphones, no click
+her liner notes - "no overdubs, no headphones, no click tracks

-tracks and no safety nets!"
-The result is a stunning sustained
+and no safety nets!"
+The result is a stunning sustained performance,

-performance, full of life and carrying a powerfully immediate
+full of life and carrying a powerfully immediate impact.

-provide fine accompaniment, but perhaps the most impressive tracks
+fine accompaniment, but perhaps the most impressive tracks are those

-are those on which Conway plays solo.
-The title track is a case
+on which Conway plays solo.
+The title track is a case in point,

-number called 'The White Deer' - Conway suspects that it would
+'The White Deer' - Conway suspects that it would sound great on

 On two Charlie Lennon compositions, 'The Smiling Bride' and 'The